Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 ## Hooks
 Custom and modified event hooks available within the defined realm

+***NOTE:*** When using a hook with multiple return values, you *must* return a non-`nil` value for all properties up to the one(s) you are modifying or the hook results will be ignored entirely.

+For example, if there is a hook that returns three parameters: `first`, `second`, and `third` and you want to modify the `second` parameter you must return the `first` parameter as non-`nil` as well, like this: `return first, newSecond`.
+Any return parameters after `second` can be omitted and the default value will be used.

 **TTTCanIdentifyCorpse(ply, rag, wasTraitor)** - Changed `was_traitor` parameter to be `true` for any member of the traitor team, rather than just the traitor role.\
 *Realm:* Server\
 *Added in:* 1.0.5\